AndrewBulata/Aragonese-Pluralisation/README.md

 Aragonese is a Romance language spoken primarily in the autonomous community of Aragon in northeastern Spain.
 Despite its relatively small number of speakers, ranging between 10,000 and 30,000, Aragonese holds historical and cultural significance.
 It evolved from Vulgar Latin, like other Romance languages such as Spanish, Catalan, and Portuguese, but has retained unique phonetic, grammatical, and lexical characteristics due to its geographical and historical context.
 Aragonese is recognised for preserving some archaic features lost in neighbouring languages and incorporating influences from Basque, Catalan, and Occitan.

 One interesting aspect of Aragonese grammar is the formation of plurals.
 Similar to other Romance languages, Aragonese typically forms plurals by adding an -s to the end of singular nouns.
-For instance, "bal" (valley) becomes "bals" and "cantal" (stone) becomes "cantals".
-However, there are exceptions and irregular plural forms that must be memorised, such as "banquet" to "banquetz" and "clot" to "clotz".
-Understanding these pluralisation rules provides insight into the language's structure and helps in deciphering texts and linguistic problems.
+For instance, ***bal*** (valley) becomes ***bals*** and ***cantal*** (stone) becomes ***cantals***.
+However, there are exceptions and irregular plural forms that must be learnt, such as ***banquet*** to ***banquetz*** and ***clot*** to ***clotz***.
+Understanding these pluralisation rules provides insight into the structure of language and helps in deciphering texts and linguistic problems.

 ### The Aragonese Problem

-The document includes a specific problem set from the Brazilian Linguistics Olympiad 2016, which focuses on the formation of plural nouns in Aragonese.
-The problem presents a list of Aragonese words, their plural forms, and their translations, with some plural forms missing.
+The problem in question is taken from the Brazilian Linguistics Olympiad 2016, which focuses on the formation of plural nouns in Aragonese.
+It presents a list of Aragonese words, their plural forms, and their translations, with some plural forms missing.
 Here are the provided words and their translations, with the task being to fill in the missing plurals:

 | Translation   | Singular     | Plural       |
 |------------|------------|-------------------|